- One-time auditBaseline your AI citation share$1,500 – $5,000

 Get a real GEO range.

-30-minute discovery call.
-We'll baseline your citation share across every major AI engine, benchmark you against your top competitors, and quote a tightened range against the actual work.
+In a 30-minute discovery call, we'll define the priority engines, prompts, competitors, and evidence needed for a useful baseline, then quote the actual work.
 If GEO isn't the right spend for your situation yet, we say so.
 Joel reviews every scope personally.